statycc/loop-fission/README.md

 ### Plotting

 After capturing results, use the plotting script to generate tables or graphs.
-This step require Python version 3.+
+This step requires Python version 3.+

 1. Install dependencies